 The intense softness comes from using brown sugar (molasses adds moisture) instead of white.
 It adds a layer of caramel flavor too.

-My adaptations were minimal, scaling down the recipe to make a small batch, one dozen cookies, because it’s just two of us.
-And using almond butter instead of peanut butter.
-I’m definitely not against peanut butter, in fact I love it, but I love experimenting with the different textures and flavors of nut butters.
+My adaptations were minimal, scaling down the recipe to make a small batch, one dozen cookies, because it’s just two of us, and using almond butter instead of peanut butter.
+I’m definitely not against peanut butter, in fact these gluten-free peanut butter blossoms are one of my favorites, but I love experimenting with the different textures and flavors of other nut butters.

 You’ll mix everything in one bowl, the important thing being the order, which is included in the recipe below.
 What at first seems like a giant blob, whisks into a sticky ball that slowly peels itself away from the edges and holds it shape.